ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 - Typing `=X` on the command line exits ISPF edit back to the Primary Option Menu.

-o   Note that you will be prompted to save or cancel changes to the file.
+    - Note that you will be prompted to save or cancel changes to the file.